IPad (3rd generation)

 The iPad (3rd generation) (marketed as the new iPad, colloquially referred to as the iPad 3) is a tablet computer developed and marketed by Apple.
 It is the third device in the iPad line of tablets.
 It added a Retina display, the new Apple A5X chip with a quad-core graphics processor, a 5-megapixel camera, HD 1080p video recording, voice dictation, and support for LTE networks in North America.
 It shipped with iOS 5, which provides a platform for audio-visual media, including electronic books, periodicals, films, music, computer games, presentations and web browsing.

 Six variations of the third-generation iPad were offered, compared to nine in the United States and Canada, although some countries had only the Wi-Fi only model.
 Each variation was available with black or white front glass panels, with options for 16, 32, or 64 GB of storage.
 In North America, connectivity options were Wi-Fi only, Wi-Fi + 4G (LTE) on Verizon, AT&T, Telus, Rogers, or Bell.
 For the rest of the world outside North America, connectivity options are Wi-Fi only (on the Wi-Fi model) or Wi-Fi + 3G (on the Wi-Fi + Cellular model), with the latter unavailable in some countries, as 4G (LTE) connectivity for the device is not available outside North America.
 The Wi-Fi + Cellular model includes GPS capability.

 Initially, the cellular version was titled and marketed worldwide as the "Wi-Fi + 4G" model, but due to regional differences in classification of 4G (LTE) connectivity outside of North America, Apple later rebranded and altered their marketing to call this the "Wi-Fi + Cellular" model.

 The tablet was released in ten countries on March 16, 2012.
 It gained mostly positive reviews, earning praise for its Retina display, processor and 4G (LTE) capabilities.
 However, controversy arose when the LTE incompatibilities became known.
 Three million units were sold in the first three days.

 After only seven months (221 days) of official availability, the third-generation iPad was discontinued on October 23, 2012, following the announcement of the fourth-generation iPad.
 The third-generation iPad had the shortest lifespan of any iOS product.
-It was the last iPad to support the 30-pin dock connector, as the fourth-generation to ninth-generation iPad use the Lightning connector.
+It was the last iPad to support the 30-pin dock connector, as the fourth-generation to ninth-generation iPad used the Lightning connector.